 This recipe for honey roasted carrots is whole carrots, bathed in honey and seasonings, then roasted over high heat until tender and caramelized.
 A super easy yet elegant side dish!

-I always have a bag of carrots in my fridge, they’re inexpensive, last for weeks and my kids will always eat them!
+I always have a bag of carrots in my fridge; they’re inexpensive, last for weeks and my kids will always eat them!
 Whether it’s glazed carrots or sauteed candied carrots, this sweet and savory veggie is definitely a big hit.
 These roasted carrots take just minutes to put together, but are fancy enough to serve for company.
 Pair them with baked chicken wings for a memorable meal!

 In my opinion, the best way to eat vegetables is when they’re roasted.
 Some of my favorites include brown sugar delicata squash, roasted butternut squash and of course, carrots.
 After a trip through the oven, most veggies get browned and caramelized and their flavor intensifies in the best possible way!
 These honey roasted carrots are my all time favorite way to eat carrots.
 In fact, my whole family devours them, even the kids!

 Making this recipe is quite simple and only requires a handful of ingredients.
 Given that the ingredient list is so short, I try to get the best quality ingredients I can find to make these honey roasted carrots extra special.

 For this recipe, you’ll need carrots, olive oil, honey, salt and pepper.
 That’s it!
 I like to buy bunches of small carrots with the tops on, they look so much more elegant and are sweeter than larger carrots.
 If you can’t find small carrots, it’s totally fine to use larger carrots that have been cut into sticks, it’ll still be delicious. line up the carrots on a baking sheet and toss them with seasonings before they take a trip through the oven.
 Add a sprinkle of parsley, then serve and enjoy.